 Sure, during that lonely walk I was replaying the experience of madness over in my head.
 Sure, that was part of my utter alienation.
 Sure, it went deep into my childhood when I didn’t seem to measure up to the person I was expected to be.
 But stigma and discrimination make it feel like nothing you do will ever be seen.
 It feels like they eternally expect the worst from you.

-Privilege Seems to Replicates and Repeat its Hatred:
+Privilege Seems to Replicate and Repeat its Hatred:

 My efforts to find support in the white community have continued to fall flat outside the community of color from which I take my money.
 Oh, how I longed and prayed for an organized community of aliens like me.
 I believed if we schizophrenics could just work together, I could find my true community.